nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Upon starting the Program, you will be situated in the [Build Management Mode](#build-management-mode).

-__Note__: Adding too many parameters will not affect command execution.

 ### Build Management Mode

 Build Management Mode handles the management of your builds.